|Office Hours (Fall 2013)|

 Tonatiuh Rodriguez-NiklCivil Engineering

-Prof. Rodriguez-Nikl is an Assistant Professor of Civil Engineering.
-He started at CSULA in 2011.
-Prof. Rodriguez-Nikl's focus is in Structural Engineering, which involves the analysis and design of structures such as buildings and bridges.
-He is a registered civil engineer in California, and is active in the American Concrete Institute and the Structural Engineering Institute.
+Prof. Rodriguez-Nikl's area of study is Structural Engineering, which involves the analysis and design of structures such as buildings and bridges.
+He teaches classes in structural analysis and design.
+His research is in the areas of sustainability & disaster resilience and blast loading & progressive collapse.
+Prof. Rodriguez-Nikl is a registered civil engineer in California, and is active in the American Concrete Institute and the Structural Engineering Institute.

 Prof. Rodriguez-Nikl teaches a variety of courses in structural engineering, both in analysis and design.
 He believes students need a strong understanding of the underlying theory, but that this theory must be placed in the context of practical design problems.
-His teaching style, especially at the lower levels, requires active participation by students in problem-solving exercises and discussion.
+His teaching style requires active participation by students in problem-solving exercises and discussion.

-Prof. Rodriguez-Nikl's work is heavily influenced by a desire for a sustainable infrastructure.
-His main interest is developing knowledge and methods that will enable the structural design community to build and maintain a resilient infrastructure.
-He is interested in a multi-hazard approach but is focused on performance-based design of earthquake-resistant structures, using a combination of full-scale laboratory testing, mathematical modeling of physical phenomena, and probabilistic methods.
+Resilience and Sustianbility: By developing appropriate knowledge and methods, the Rodriguez Research Group aids the structural design community in building and maintaning a resilient and sustainable built environment.
+Our focus is on performance-based design of earthquake-resistant structures, using a combination of full-scale laboratory testing, mathematical modeling of physical phenomena, and probabilistic methods.

 |Rodriguez-Nikl and C.B.
 Brown (2012), "A systems approach to civil engineering decisions'', J. of Professional Issues in Engineering Education and Practice, 138(4), 257-261.||2012|